-The Pest Wizard Citrus Mealybug Trap Kit comes with 2 disposable red paper delta traps coated with MessyLess Adhesive™ and a lure that selectively attracts male Citrus Mealybugs.
-The lure is effective for up to 30 days.
-If traps become covered with insects or debris before that time, remove the lure and attach it to a fresh trap.
+The Pest Wizard Just Codling Moth Trap Kit comes with 2 disposable red paper delta traps coated with MessyLess Adhesive™ and a lure that selectively attracts male Codling Moths.
+This kit comes with a standard 30-day lure, but there is also a 10X lure available for use that has 10 times the strength.
+The 10X lure is used to confuse adult fliers and disrupt mating; it also lasts up to 30 days.
+If traps become covered with insects or debris, remove the lure and attach it to a fresh trap.
 When the lifespan of the lure is complete and the season is still active, replace lure and sticky trap with new ones.
 Replacement lures and additional red paper delta traps are available.

 - Low risk to beneficials